MarlinFirmware/Configurations/config/examples/Creality/Ender-5 Plus/DGUS-Reloaded/README.md

 - When the procedure ends the screen will display a blue background with an END message on the first line and a summary.
 - Turn off the printer.
 Remove the Micro-SD card from the touchscreen.
 Reassemble the printer if needed.
 - The touch-screen firmware is now up-to-date.

-## Restoring Factory Firmware

-The original firmware can be restored by downloading the [Ender 5 Plus firmware](https://www.creality.com/download) from Creality.
-You can follow the same LCD flashing procedure using the Creality-provided `DWIN_SET` folder.